PLSysSec/vera/README.md

 ### (4) Do the verified routines work correctly in Firefox?

+Run: firefox-js-tests.py

+Look at: firefox-js-tests.txt

+Firefox has 3 main test suites for Javascript and the JIT: `jstests`, `jsapi-tests`, and `jit-test`.
+The script runs all three and logs their results.

 ### (5) How do the verified routines perform in Firefox?